jviding/ESP32-I2S/README.md

 ## 1_std

 Kick-off with a minimalistic configuration, using the I2S high-level API.
-The purpose is to verify the I2S TX transmitter produces output as Master.
+Verify the I2S TX transmitter produces output as Master.

 ## 2_std_mod

-Rewriting some default configurations, still with the high-level API.
+Expanded configurations, with the high-level API.
-The purpose is to observe how the different parameters influence output.
+Observing how different parameters affect the output.

 ## 3_raw_regs

-Switching from the high-level API to low-level API.
-Implementation of the previous functionality with direct register access.
+Switch to a low-level API, using direct register access.
-FIFO mode, with manual GPIO Mux configuration.
+FIFO mode, with also GPIO Mux configured on lower level.

 ## 4_fifo_dma

-Extending from FIFO to FIFO DMA (burst) mode.
+Switch to FIFO DMA (burst) mode.
-Uses a single DMA descriptor and buffer.
+Single DMA descriptor and buffer.

 ## 5_dma_isr

-Extending FIFO DMA with linked buffers.
+Use FIFO DMA with linked buffers.
-TX stop is switched to using an interrupt routine.
+Use an interrupt routine to handle TX EOF.

 # TX Slave